GravityPDF/gravity-pdf-documentation/docs/v6/extensions/reports-for-gfchart-add-on.md

 1. [Create the PDF Report(s)](#setup-pdf-reports) that you want sent out and make sure you configure the PDF to [attach to the Notification(s)](../users/setup-pdf.md#notifications) you setup in the previous step.

 1. Update the GFChart graphs and/or calculations to be displayed in the report [with a relative date range](https://gfchart.com/documentation/?ref=24#relative-date-filtering).
 The common setup is to configure a relative date range with the same value as the notification schedule.
-For example, if you want the report to go out at the beginning of every month with last month's data you'd set the GFChart's Date Range "Start" date to "first day of last month" and leave the "End" date blank.
+For example, if you want the report to go out at the beginning of every month with last month's data, you'd set the GFChart's Date Range "Start" date to "first day of last month" and leave the "End" date blank.
 If the report was going out weekly on a Monday morning with last week's data, use "Monday last week" in GFChart's "Start" date.
 Or if the report is sent out at the beginning of the day, you could use "yesterday" or "-1 day".
 ![Relative date formatting](https://resources.gravitypdf.com/uploads/2020/06/relative-date-format.png)

-1. Once you've go this far it's best to test that the PDF Report(s) are generating correctly and being attached to the Notification(s).
+1. Once you've gone this far, it's best to test that the PDF Report(s) are generating correctly and being attached to the Notification(s).
 Go submit a test entry to the form and then verify the email is received with the PDF Report attached.
-If you can correctly [view the PDF Report from the Entry List page](../users/viewing-pdfs.md) but are having email delivery issues, [read and impliment our Email Notification Best Practice guide](../users/email-notifications.md) before proceeding with the scheduling setup.
+If you can correctly [view the PDF Report from the Entry List page](../users/viewing-pdfs.md) but are having email delivery issues, [read and implement our Email Notification Best Practice guide](../users/email-notifications.md) before proceeding with the scheduling setup.

-1. **Optional**: all the scheduling plugins make use of [WordPress' in-built Cron mechnasim](https://developer.wordpress.org/plugins/cron/) which relies on traffic to your website to trigger the events.
-If your website doesn't get the traffic at the scheduled time then your reports will be delayed.
+1. **Optional**: all the scheduling plugins make use of [WordPress' in-built Cron mechanism](https://developer.wordpress.org/plugins/cron/) which relies on traffic to your website to trigger the events.
+If your website doesn't get the traffic at the scheduled time, then your reports will be delayed.
 If your hosting provided doesn't already include a dedicated cron solution, and you must have these reports at the specific time you've scheduled, [you should disable the default WP Cron and setup a proper system cron instead](https://kinsta.com/knowledgebase/disable-wp-cron/).

 ### GFChart's Scheduled Notification